 History of sourdough

 An article from NPR presents some fun facts about sourdough.
+Sourdough bread has been around for centuries and is a staple in kitchens all over the world.
 Sourdough dates back to ancient Egypt and was likely discovered by accident when bread dough was left out and wild yeast was introduced.
 More recently, Alaskan miners carried sourdough starters to be able to make bread without yeast.

 While the nutritional content of sourdough can vary, an article on the nutritional benefits of sourdough points out several positive attributes.
 First, the authors mention the ability of fermentation to increase mineral bioavailability, or the ability of our body to use the minerals we consume.
 The article also highlights the slow starch digestibility of sourdough and low glycemic response.
 In addition, sourdough baking may improve the texture of gluten-free breads for celiac patients.
 Sourdough bread may also increase levels of bioactive compounds, but the authors note that more research is needed.